f1se4/portfolio/md/airbnb/part1.md

     Column Information: None

+The dataset has 20337 lines with 74 different columns and types.

-here it's going to be detected/reviewed/changed:
+Here it's going to be detected/reviewed/changed:

-- Aggregated columns, could be images, hashtags, datasets inside principal dataset, etc..
+- Aggregated columns, could be images, hashtags, datasets inside principal dataset, etc...
 - *Types* that for our interest should be changed.
     - False/True Values to boolean ones
-    - String types that are numerics
+    - String types that are numeric
     - Manage Nan Values
     - Resize using analytical and functional logic

 ### Currency detected as string (object) in spite of numbers (float)